RespiraWorks/Ventilator/README.md

 [join-us@respira.works](mailto:join-us@respira.works?subject=[GitHub]%20Join%20request).
 A list of roles we are looking to fill is also on our [website](https://respira.works/join-us).

-## DISCLAIMER
+## DISCLAIMERS

 **This is an incomplete, as yet untested design that is not yet intended to be used on patients.**

-**This repository contains live documents.
-There are duplicate and alternative items for undecided aspects of the physical design.
+**The repository contains live documents.
+There may be incomplete or contradictory information about various aspects of the design.
 Components may or may not connect and integrate as intended.
 Contents may also be out of date.
 If you decide to buy or build anything, do so at your own risk.**

 ## Repository Structure